the-turing-way/the-turing-way/book/website/project-design/pd-overview/pd-overview-repro.md

 However, it helps prepare in advance for risk management and adapt to changes better.
 Also, see [The cost of change curve](http://www.agilemodeling.com/essays/costOfChange.htm) in the context of Software Engineering.

 _This chapter summarises participants' notes from a short workshop called "Good Practices for Designing Software Development Projects (The Turing Way)" at the [Collaboration Workshop 2021](https://www.software.ac.uk/cw21)  hosted by [Software Sustainability Institute](https://www.software.ac.uk).
 The workshop was delivered by Malvika Sharan, Emma Karoune and Batool Almarzouq on 31 March 2021.
-You can  Zenodo.
+Zenodo.
 [DOI: [10.5281/zenodo.4650221](https://doi.org/10.5281/zenodo.4650221)._